CompassLabs/langchain_compass_introduction/README.md

 ## 6. Full Implementation

-To see a full implementation of the agent using the langchain-compass toolkit please check out this github repo here:
+To see a full implementation of the agent using the langchain-compass toolkit please check out [our github repo here](https://github.com/CompassLabs/langchain_compass_introduction/):

 And run cli.py